Do you remember my Cambodian challenge? I had a crazy idea to walk across Cambodia all the way from Siem Reap to Phnom Penh.

 There are two exceptions:

 1. I can take a bus from the border to Siem Reap.
 Why?
-I want to buy a map, telephone card, and other things before really travelling.
+I want to buy a map, telephone card, and other things before really traveling.
 I am introvert – I must prepare.

 2. I can take transport to Phnom Penh airport.
 Why?
 I am afraid I can be late.
 I am introvert – I am cautious.